Welcome to Infinite Twist! I'm Cate Carter-Evans, Proprietress.

 “I’d love to knit that pattern BUT I have too many WIPs.”
 Whip your WIPs into shape with the WipFit Workbook.
 No yarn diets, no harsh prescriptions - just ten targeted exercises to bring harmony to your projects.
 Most knitters can get it done in one day!

 About Cate Carter-Evans, Proprietress of Infinite Twist

-Cate dyes yarn and fiber, writes knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
-She loves gardening, canning, preserving, and fermenting, and will put kimchi on almost anything.
+Cate teaches classes in all aspects of sustainable fiber arts, dyes yarn and fiber, writes knitting patterns, weaves on her great-grandmother's antique floor loom, and spins on a wheel made by her Dad.
+She loves making clothes for herself and her kiddos, container gardening, canning and baking, and will put kimchi on almost anything.
 She shares her projects on Infinite Twist's blog.